 Program: PhD Track: Clinical Pharmaceutical Sciences Advisor: Thomas D. Nolin, PharmD, PhD

-I am a third year graduate student in the PhD program (clinical pharmaceutical scientist track) in the School of Pharmacy at the University of Pittsburgh.
+I am a fourth year graduate student in the PhD program (clinical pharmaceutical scientist track) in the School of Pharmacy at the University of Pittsburgh.
 In 2015 I joined in the lab of Dr. Thomas Nolin, pursuing my second PhD in the School of Pharmacy.
 I have been interested in inter- and intra-variability in PK/PD and its impact on dose optimization, efficacy, and toxicity.
 I am especially intrigued by chronic kidney disease (CKD) research for elucidating the relationship between pathophysiological conditions and drug disposition that may cause great variability in clinical outcome.
-My current project is use of physiologically based pharmacokinetic modeling to evaluate the effect of renal impairment on hepatic drug transporters.
+My current project is use of physiologically based pharmacokinetic modeling to evaluate the effect of renal impairment on multiple non-renal elimination pathways.
+In June 2018 I will start my FDA ORISE fellowship where I will make progress my dissertation research.